Mr Ah Go was an 1800's Chinese market gardener on Tasman Street, Mount Cook, just up the road from our restaurant today.

 It is not known what then happened to Mr Go and his family.

 Mr Go's is a nod to Ah himself, but moreover all he wanted – Western settlers and Chinese market gardeners thriving side by side.
-Mr go's takes his name from the store, not the man.
-We're neither a chinese restaurant nor a western one at that - we're a harmonious in-between.
+Mr Go's takes its name from the store, not the man.
+We're neither a Chinese restaurant nor a western one at that - we're a harmonious in-between.

 This is Mr Go's - this is not Mr Go.Top